carpentries-lab/good-enough-practices/episodes/02-data_management.md

 unit a unique, persistent key and to use the same names and codes when variables in two datasets refer to the same thing.

-### Submit data to a reputable DOI-issuing repository so that others can access and cite it.
+### Submit data to a reputable DOI-issuing repository so that others can access and cite it
 > ## Sharing your data with the world (2+2 minutes)
 >
 > Which of the following places would be good places to share your data?
 > * Personal/lab web-site
-> * Github
+> * GitHub
 > * General repo (i.e.: Zenodo, Data Dryad, etc.)
 > * Community specific repo (i.e.: ArrayExpress, SRA, EGA, PRIDE, etc.)
 >
 > > ## Solution
 > > * Personal/lab web-site: this is not the best place to store your data long-term.
 Can you think of why?
-> > * Github: in itself it is not proper for sharing your data as it can be modified.
+> > * GitHub: in itself it is not proper for sharing your data as it can be modified.
 However, a snapshot of a Github repository can be stored in Zenodo and be issued a DOI.
 > > * General repo (i.e.: Zenodo, Data Dryad, etc.): good option to deposit data that does not fit in a specific repository.
 > > * Community specific repo (i.e.: ArrayExpress, SRA, EGA, PRIDE, etc.): best option to share your data.
 > >